deployKF/website/content/reference/deploykf-values.md

 ## deployKF Opt

-Values for configuring optional embedded applications that can be used when external alternatives are not configured.
+Values for configuring optional embedded applications, which are used when external alternatives are not configured.

 {{ render_values_csv_files(values_prefix="deploykf_opt.") }}

 ## deployKF Tools

-Values for configuring MLOps tools from the deployKF ecosystem.
+Values for configuring tools from the deployKF ecosystem.

 {{ render_values_csv_files(values_prefix="deploykf_tools.") }}

 ## Kubeflow Dependencies

-Values for configuring dependencies of Kubeflow's MLOps tools.
+Values for configuring the __dependencies__ of tools in the [Kubeflow ecosystem](./tools.md#kubeflow-ecosystem).

 {{ render_values_csv_files(values_prefix="kubeflow_dependencies.") }}

 ## Kubeflow Tools

-Values for configuring MLOps tools from the Kubeflow ecosystem.
+Values for configuring tools from the [Kubeflow ecosystem](./tools.md#kubeflow-ecosystem).

 {{ render_values_csv_files(values_prefix="kubeflow_tools.") }}